Chocolate Truffle Cake Recipe

 - 2/3 cup heavy whipping cream

 - 1. In a large saucepan, cook the milk, butter and chocolate over low heat until melted.
 Remove from the heat; let stand for 10 minutes.

-- 6. Place one cake layer on a serving plate; spread with half of the filling.
+- 5. Set aside 1/2 cup filling for garnish.
+Place one cake layer on a serving plate; spread with half of the remaining filling.
 Repeat layers.
 Top with remaining cake layer.
 Spread ganache over top and sides of cake.
+Decorate with reserved filling.
 Store in the refrigerator.
 Yield: 16 servings.

 1 slice: 676 calories, 38g fat (22g saturated fat), 109mg cholesterol, 299mg sodium, 84g carbohydrate (63g sugars, 3g fiber), 8g protein.